PTFOPlayer/PTFOPlayer/README.md

 <h1 align="center">Hi 👋, I'm Whisky</h1>
 <h3 align="center">A passionate developer From Poland</h3>

-- 🔭 I’m currently working on Learing rust and then rewriting my projects in it
+- 🔭 I’m currently working on learing rust and then rewriting my projects in it

 - 🌱 I’m currently learning **Rust**